HwWobbe/WipHww/README.md

 # WipHww

 * evaluating the new curbsideReports (including a lot of set-up work).
-Cinsider when to link to the version with ElS.
+Consider when to link to the version with ElS.
 * considering https://github.com/actions (especially for Azure)
 * defining effective dragNdrop practices
 * monitoring Tw% development